On one side of the stone wall of the Kennedy Memorial is a profile of JFK; on the the other side is the Presidential Seal.

 This cottage is the original Hyannis Public Library, the Ora Adams Hinckley Wing.
 Behind it is a very busy, more modern library.
 One of its main atractions is a computer lab where many visitors go to check e-mail from home, especially foreign students who come to work here for the summer.

-Steve and Sue's Mini-Golf offers a beautifully maintained 1950's style course.
+Steve and Sue's Mini-Golf offered a beautifully maintained 1950's style course.

 There is an outdoor carousel nearby.